-We went diving on Memorial Day and then decided to warm up with some coffee and a snack.
-I got a scone, and Papi Chulo told me he’d never had a scone before.
+We recently stopped by a coffee shop for a quick coffee and a snack.
+I chose a scone and was surprised when my husband said he’d never had one!
 I told him he couldn’t steal my scone because I was hungry, but that I’d be glad to make some soon.
-I finally had the time to bake scones this Saturday, and I’d recently purchased some culinary lavender, so I had to make these lavender scones.
+I finally had the time to bake scones recently, and I’d just purchased some culinary lavender, so I had to make these lavender scones.
 Yum!

 If you’ve never eaten lavender, I think it’s high time you tried it!
 Just make sure that you eat culinary/food-grade lavender, not something you picked up at the craft store.
 Culinary lavender can be found at specialty stores, “natural” grocery stores (Whole Foods, Earth Fare, etc.), at some farmers’ markets, or online.
 There are lots of edible lavender choices on Amazon, which is where I got mine!